colpal/actions-pr-comment/README.md

 - Hidden comments remain up-to-date, so if you unhide them, the content is correct.

 ## Logging
-Set `verbose-logging: "true"` to enable detailed logs for debugging.
+Set `verbose-logging: true` to enable detailed logs for debugging.

 ## Examples